David Thompson (explorer): Hudson's Bay Company (HBC)

 On 2 September 1784, Thompson arrived in Churchill (now in Manitoba) and was put to work as a clerk/secretary, copying the personal papers of the governor of Fort Churchill, Samuel Hearne.
 The next year he was transferred to nearby York Factory, and over the next few years spent time as a secretary at Cumberland House, and South Branch House of the Hudson's Bay Company before being transferred to Manchester House in 1787.
 During those years he learned to keep accounts and other records, calculate values of furs (it was noted that he also had several expensive beaver pelts at that time even when a secretary's job would not pay terribly well), track supplies and other duties.

+In addition to clerical duties, Thompson began seeking out field missions.
+In 1786, he joined a group of traders heading south and west on the Hayes River, crossed Lake Winnipeg, went up the Saskatchewan River, and made it to the foothills of the Rocky Mountains.
+He returned to the Rockies on a trade mission the following year to meet with the Piegan Blackfeet Indians.
+Thompson wintered with the tribe, learned their language, and established lifelong friendships.

 On 23 December 1788, Thompson seriously fractured his tibia, forcing him to spend the next two winters at Cumberland House convalescing.
 It was during this time that he greatly refined and expanded his mathematical, astronomical, and surveying skills under the tutelage of Hudson's Bay Company surveyor Philip Turnor.
 It was also during this time that he lost sight in his right eye.

+While sitting alone one winter day in front of a chequerboard, Thompson wrote in his diary that the devil showed up and took the seat opposite him, and the two played numerous games, all of which the devil lost.
+Then, all at once, he was alone again.
+Whether it was a dream or a hallucination, he didn't say, but David Thompson became a staunch Christian after the experience and remained so for the rest of his life.